-The sustainable development education panel in its third annual report, 2001, recognized sustainable development as a mainstream issue for further and higher education sectors.
+The sustainable development education panel in its third annual report, 2001, recognised sustainable development as a mainstream issue for further and higher education sectors.

-The sector, in England alone, annually, consumes 5.2 billion kWh of energy and is responsible for releasing 3 million tonnes of $CO_2$ annually in the atmosphere (DEFRA, 2006).
+The sector, in England alone, annually, consumes 5.2 billion kWh of energy and is responsible for releasing 3 million tonnes of ${\rm CO_2}$ annually in the atmosphere (DEFRA, 2006).

 "It has been estimated that a 25% saving could be made across the sector by energy efficiency measures alone.
-In new buildings, this saving can be as high as 30 to 50%.
-On an average, this would result in savings of operational cost of about £50,000 to 450,000 per college".
+In new buildings, this saving can be as high as 30% to 50%.
+On an average, this would result in savings of operational cost of about £50,000 to £450,000 per college".
 (BRECSU, 1997 a & b)

-Typical figures for a 5000m academic building (Action energy, 2002) As ha co Construction cost @ $\pounds 2000/m^2 =$ the Energy cost over 20 years = £ 925,000 (@ £5.60/m2/year, with fuel prices) bu 20 inflating at 5% per annum) co bu Energy costs amount to 10 % of the construction cost! yea me shown in the box on the left ind side, energy costs onstitute a substantial part to Э life cycle cost of instruction and operating a ilding if considered over a year period.
-Since, most FE lleges are going to use the ildings for at least 20-25 ars, it becomes essential to corporate energy efficiency easures at the initial stages of designing a building.
+Typical figures for a 5000m academic building (Action energy, 2002)

+Construction cost @ £2000/m = £10,000,000

+Energy cost over 20 years = £ 925,000 (@ £5.60/m/year, with fuel prices inflating at 5% per annum)

+Energy costs amount to 10% of the construction cost!

+As shown in the box on the left hand side, energy costs constitute a substantial part of the life cycle cost of constructing and operating a building if considered over a 20 year period.
+Since most FE colleges are going to use the buildings for at least 20-25 years, it becomes essential to incorporate energy efficiency measures at the initial stages of designing a building.

-The potential for achieving such savings with available technology is maximized in a new building, where, sustainable and energy efficient strategies are incorporated in the design stage.
-The argument against incorporating sustainability in building most often, relates to the added cost of including measures.
-However, studies by BRE show that buildings can achieve very good and excellent environmental rating at very little additional cost.
+The potential for achieving such savings with available technology is maximised in a new building, where sustainable and energy efficient strategies are incorporated in the design stage.
+The argument against incorporating sustainability in buildings most often relates to the added cost of including such measures.
+However, studies by BRE show that buildings can achieve very good or even excellent environmental rating at very little additional cost.

-For example, a naturally ventilated office, a BREEAM Good rating can be achieved for a saving of between 0.3% and 0.4% of capital cost.
-A very good rating can be achieved for between a cost saving of 0.4% and an additional cost of 2% for a range of locations (BRE and Cyril Sweett, 2005).
+For example in a naturally ventilated office, a BREEAM Good rating can be achieved for a saving of between 0.3% and 0.4% of capital cost.
+A Very Good rating can be achieved for between a cost saving of 0.4% and an additional cost of 2% for a range of locations (BRE and Cyril Sweett, 2005).

-Therefore, while commissioning a new building, whole lifecycle costs should be considered apart from simple payback as a long term investment in the building.
-A minor increase in capital cost has the potential to significantly reduce operating (running) costs over the life cycle of a building.
+Therefore, while commissioning a new building, whole lifecycle costs should be considered, and sustainability measures viewed as a long term investment in the building.
+A minor increase in capital cost has the potential to significantly reduce running costs over the life cycle of a building.